QEHS-Networking/WireGuard-on-RPi/README.md

 # WireGuard-on-RPi
 WireGuard Lessons on a Raspberry Pi for encryption a Home-based network & Cell Phone based-VPN

-**Purpose**: introduction to Cyber Security in Home-based or small networks
+**Purpose**: introduction to Cyber Security (Home-based or small networks) using industry-level Linux based encryption for IP Devices within a LAN and device encryptions (VPN-like) for outside a LAN-Router
 - Use a Raspberry Pi to create encryption device for router, interior-host, and exterior-device (Cell Phone) communication (i.e. monitoring cameras using IP Addresses)
 - Use a Raspberry Pi to create a home-based VPN to encrypt and re-route data communication in questionable environments
 - CATUION: these lessons are meant for education purposes and not completely secure solutions